capital-G/supercollider-wiki/GitHub-Actions-migration-notes.md

 ## Test suite

 Our test suite is run using qpm, see [#5332](https://github.com/supercollider/supercollider/pull/5332) for more details.
 Some notes:
-- Running servers in GH runners is possible.
+- Running scsynth in GH runners is possible.
 On Linux one can use jack1 with dummy driver; on macOS, while audio hardware is not present, the runners have SoundFlower installed and SC server boots fine using it.